LCC-CIT/CS233JS-CourseMaterials/Examples/BookList/javascript_forest_guide.md

 The Controller [controller.js](file:///Volumes/DataCard/Repos/CS233JS-Repos/CS233JS-CourseMaterials/Examples/BookList/src/js/controller.js) is the middleman.
 It doesn't hold data (Model does that) and it doesn't draw things (View does that).
 It just tells them what to do.
 * When the View gets a click, it tells the Controller: `controller.handleDeleteBook(id)`.
 * The Controller tells the Model: `model.deleteBook(id)`.
-* The Controller also sets up a "subscription".
-It tells the Model: *"Let me know whenever the book list changes."* When the Model changes, the Controller tells the View: `view.renderBooks(updatedBooks)`.
+* The Controller explicitly coordinates everything.
+After telling the Model to change the data, it immediately tells the View to update the screen: `this.view.renderBooks(this.model.books)`.

 ---